2 dead in stampede at GloRilla concert in New York

 Concertgoer Ikea Hayes returned to the venue Monday to retrieve belongings she left behind.

 “I was watching my life flash before my eyes, and I still didn’t even know what was going on,” she told Rochester television station WHEC.
-She described being “on the ground, just scared, praying, like, you got to get up, you got to move.”
+She described being “on the ground, just scared, praying, like, you got to get up, you got to move.
+If you stay here, they’re going to keep running you over.
+So, you got to get up.
+You got to move.”

+Police found three badly injured women in the auditorium.
+One, Rhondesia Belton, of Buffalo, died at a hospital.
+Belton, 33, worked for Buffalo’s Traffic Violations Agency, Buffalo Mayor Byron Brown tweeted Monday evening.

+“Her family, friends, and colleagues are devastated and left to mourn this tragic loss,” Brown said.
+“Please keep her family in your thoughts and prayers.”

+“The whole reason I signed on was to protect her,” he said.
+“And I failed.”

+Rouse said he was near the stage when his daughter went down near the entrance of the crowded hall.

-“What began last night as a night of live music and fun for the performer GloRilla ended in tragedy with one person dead and two more fighting for their lives,” the chief said.
+“What began last night as a night of live music and fun for the performer GloRilla ended in tragedy,” said Smith, the police chief.

 While there is no evidence of gunfire, Smith said, police are investigating several possible causes of the fatal surge, including “possibly crowd size, shots fired, pepper spray and other contributing factors.”

-Mayor Malik Evans called the fatal stampede “totally unacceptable” and promised a through investigation into whether venue operators had the necessary safety measures in place for a large crowd.
+Mayor Malik Evans called the fatal stampede “totally unacceptable” and promised a thorough investigation into whether venue operators had the necessary safety measures in place for a large crowd.

 “We are going to hold people accountable for what happened last night, period,” Evans said, though he cautioned that it was too early in the investigation to assign blame.
 “I intend to get to the bottom of this.”

-There was no immediate response to emails requesting comment sent Monday to the Main Street Armory.
+There was no response to emails requesting comment sent Monday to the Main Street Armory.

 GloRilla, whose 2022 song “F.N.F.
 (Let’s Go)” with Hitkidd was nominated for a Grammy for best rap performance, tweeted that she was “praying everybody is ok.”